General Information

 How does a rainfall with wind affect the sheltered surface?

-The shown roof sector is supported by two truss columns with an inverted pyramid structure installed on their top-ends.
-The roof structure consists of two longitudinal I-beams, three transverse beams (marked by the numbers), purlins, and metal roofing sheets.
-The I-beam span (distance between transverse beams 1 and 3) is about 6 meters.
+The shown roof sector is supported by two truss columns with an inverted pyramid structure installed on their top ends.
+The roof structure consists of two longitudinal I-beams, three transverse beams (1 to 3), purlins, and metal roofing sheets.
+The I-beam span s ≅ 6 m.
 Transverse beam 2 is placed over the two I-beams, which are connected to transverse beams 1 and 3 as shown in figure 4.

 The top flanges of the I-beams are welded directly to the bottom side of transverse beam 1, which is made (like transverse beams 2 and 3) of two side-by-side placed rectangular hollow sections.